 School psychology graduate programs that meet the National Association of School Psychologists (NASP) Standards for Graduate Preparation of School Psychologists (2010) require that specialist level candidates complete a minimum of a 1200 clock hour internship and doctoral students complete a minimum of a 1500 clock hour internship on a full-time basis for one academic year or half-time basis over two consecutive academic years.
 NASP also requires that the internship be completed for academic credit, but leaves it to each program and institution to determine how many academic credit hours may or should be granted for internship.
 However, NASP standards effectively allow up to 6 semester hours of internship to be counted toward the 60 minimum semester hours required for specialist level programs and up to 12 semester hours of credit for internship and any terminal doctoral project (e.g., dissertation) to count toward the 90 minimum semester hours required for doctoral programs (NASP, 2010).
-(Note that this does not prohibit programs that exceed the minimum credit hours for the respective degrees from requiring more credit hours for internship hours for respective degrees without inclusion of internship hours 11 | Rev 071218 from requiring fewer internship credit hours).
+(Note that this does not prohibit programs that exceed the minimum credit hours for the respective degrees without inclusion of internship hours from requiring fewer internship credit hours).
 The American Psychological Association (APA, 2015) has requirements for accrediting internships and the Council of Directors of School Psychology Programs (CDSPP, 2012) has guidelines for doctoral level internships.